Frequently asked questions

 How does PFML work with other leaves of absence?

 The federal Family & Medical Leave Act (FMLA) is an unpaid leave entitlement that provides job and health insurance protection when eligible employees take a leave of absence for a qualifying reason.
-Visit UW’s FMLA webpage.
+For more information, visit the FMLA webpage.
 The Washington State Paid Family & Medical Leave (PFML) program is a state of Washington program that provides partial wage replacement in the form of a weekly benefit paid by ESD while claiming this benefit.
 For employees who have worked for the state of Washington for at least 12 months and 1250 hours, including employment at the UW, PFML leave will be job and health benefit protected.

 The University determines when to designate a leave as FMLA covered.
 Employees choose whether and when to file a PFML claim.
 PFML does not replace FMLA.
 In many cases PFML and FMLA will run at the same time.